 The research highlighted that although it is a fallback compared to the previous years, among the 80 participant countries this year, the 19th rank is still a surprisingly good position.
-The language test, that is the 1st standardized and free English test of the world, is completed by more than 1 million people worldwide.
+The experts from BuyEssayClub informs that the language test, that is the 1st standardized and free English test of the world, is completed by more than 1 million people worldwide.
 The results were shared with the public on Thursday in the United Kingdom.

 In general, it can be stated that women speak English better than men, but it is also true that the discrepancy among them is decreasing.
 The level of English knowledge is much influenced by the economic competitiveness, the social progress and the innovation present in each country and it is usually the countries with higher salaries, better standards of living and better investment opportunities where the level of language knowledge is also higher.